Vineyard Wind: Project overview

 Electricity from the first turbines began flowing on January 2, 2024, with the final turbines expected to be installed by the end 2024.

 The developers have agreed to suspend construction during right whale activity in the area, and University of New Hampshire monitors their sounds.
 The project is expected to both reduce greenhouse gas emissions and reduce electricity costs for Massachusetts consumers.
 The wind farm has secured 20-year contracts to sell the power it produces for a fixed 20-year price of $0.09/kWh and has agreed to provide a total of $15 million for a fund to provide battery storage in low-income communities.

-Six beaches on Nantucket, MA, were closed after a wind-turbine blade from the offshore wind farm broke apart on July 13, 2024, sending fiberglass shards into the Atlantic Ocean and onto the nearby coast.
+Six beaches on the island of Nantucket were closed after a wind-turbine blade from the offshore wind farm broke apart on July 13, 2024, sending fiberglass shards into the Atlantic Ocean and onto the nearby coast.
 GE Vernova said the cause of the blade failure was a manufacturing defect involving "insufficient bonding" and a failure of the factory's quality control to catch the issue.
 GE Vernova inspected more than 100 other blades, and removed blades from at least two turbines due to finding defects.
 The federal government ordered the project to stop producing power as a result of the incident, with wind turbine operation only restarting in January 2025.
 In July 2025, GE Vernova announced a $10.5 million dollar settlement with the town of Nantucket for costs associated with the incident.

 In order to reduce nighttime visual impact, the red warning lights on the top of the towers are only turned on when radar detects an approaching aircraft.
 In September 2025, Nantucket residents complained this system was malfunctioning.